Tips for people who have been charged with domestic violence, to get out of jail and to avoid problems before their charge is resolved.

 Laws that reduce or eliminate statutory rape penalties for young people who are close in age.

-What must store employees observe before they can stop a patron for suspected shoplifting.
+What must store employees observe before they can stop a patron for suspected shoplifting, and what consequences may result if they fail to follow best practices.

 Protections against warrantless and unreasonable search and seizure under the Fourth Amendment to the U.S. Constitution.